dgdi/bandwidth-selection-CFM/README.md

-# bandwidth-selection-CFM## bandwidth-selection-CFM
+## bandwidth-selection-CFM

 ***
 This repo provides the R functions to evaluate LSCV errors; the first step in a "Conditional Frontier Model" analysis.
 The whole "Conditional Frontier Model" methodology has been developed and used in the fourth Chapter of Duccio Gamannossi degl'Innocenti PhD thesis:

 Italian municipalities efﬁciency: A conditional frontier model approach.